marcadrian-it/przygarnij-mnie/README.md

 # przygarnij-mnie
-Search for animals from your local shelter
+Search for animals at local shelter
 [The site](https://przygarnij-mnie.herokuapp.com/)